RediSearch/redisearch-getting-started/docs/007-query-movies.md

   </b></i>
   </summary>

-As you have seen earlier the movie index contains the:
+As you have seen earlier the movie index contains:
 * the `title` and plot as TEXT
 * the `genre` as TAG.

-You have seen ealier how to put a condition to a TEXT field.
+You saw earlier how to place a condition on a TEXT field.

 The [TAG](https://oss.redislabs.com/redisearch/Tags/) is a little bit different as the index engine does not do any stemming.